opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Deserialization

 Deserialization restores previously serialized Physical Query Plan.
-The recovered plan is ready to execute and should return the next page of the search response.
-To complete the query plan restoration, SQL engine should build a new request to the OpenSearch node.
+The recovered plan is ready to execute and returns the next page of the search response.
+To complete the query plan restoration, SQL engine will build a new request to the OpenSearch node.
 This request doesn't contain a search query, but it contains a search context reference &mdash; `scrollID`.
-To create a new `OpenSearchScrollRequest` object it is required to access to the instance of `OpenSearchStorageEngine`. `OpenSearchStorageEngine` can't be serialized, and it exists as a singleton in the SQL plugin engine. `PlanSerializer` creates a customized deserialization binary object stream &mdash; `CursorDeserializationStream`.
+To create a new `OpenSearchScrollRequest` object it requires access to the instance of `OpenSearchStorageEngine`.
+Note: `OpenSearchStorageEngine` can't be serialized, and it exists as a singleton in the SQL plugin engine. `PlanSerializer` creates a customized deserialization binary object stream &mdash; `CursorDeserializationStream`.
 This stream provides an interface to access the `OpenSearchStorageEngine` object.

 ```mermaid
 sequenceDiagram